pionere/devilutionX/Packaging/vita/README.txt

 ## How To Play:
  - Install VPK
  - Copy diabdat.mpq from your CD or GoG installation (or [extract it from the GoG installer](https://github.com/diasurgical/devilutionX/wiki/Extracting-the-.MPQs-from-the-GoG-installer)) to the `ux0:/data/diasurgical/devilution/`.
+ - To run the Diablo: Hellfire expansion you will need to also copy hellfire.mpq, hfmonk.mpq, hfmusic.mpq, hfvoice.mpq.

 # Building from Source